Skip to content

 “We at Atherton Bicycles are thrilled to announce that we’ll be racing the 2025 UCI season powered by Gates Belts,” said Dan Brown, founder and owner of Atherton Bicycles.
 “Our manufacturing methods allow us to prototype and reiterate designs very quickly, ensuring we take learnings from the test track straight to the product.
 This technology has allowed us to develop a first prototype in just two months.
 Huge thanks to the design team, including Dave Weagle, for pulling this one together so quick!
 Gates has a long-standing reputation for innovation and excellence in product development, giving us the confidence to make this pivotal switch.
 We’re eagerly looking forward to an exciting race season with Gates as our trusted partner.”

-“We look forward to seeing how belt drive mountain bikes compete in the UCI series this season,” said Chris Sugai, General Manager of Mobility at Gates Corporation.
+“We forward to seeing how belt drive compete in the UCI series this season,” said Chris Sugai, General Manager of Mobility at Gates Corporation.
 “With the changes in the competition structure, the playing field is smaller, and the competition is tougher.
 Working with these great race teams will help us improve our belt drive systems.”

 Bike World News